-Petty crime, like pickpocketing and theft is unfortunately increasing – so be aware of your surroundings at all times.
-Sadly this is especially true in the locations popular with tourists: La Paz, Santa Cruz, Cochabamba, Copacabana, and Oruro – particularly during festival times.
+The number one travel safety tip is to exercise common sense.
+Bolivia is a popular destination on the backpacker trail through South America, but petty crime, like pickpocketing and theft, is common – so be aware of your surroundings at all times.
+This is especially true in the locations popular with visitors: La Paz, Santa Cruz, Cochabamba, Copacabana, and Oruro – particularly during festival times.

 Thefts at ATMs are also becoming increasingly common, with many of them resulting in assaults.
 Avoid withdrawing cash especially at night and in secluded or isolated locations.

 More violent crimes in Bolivia include express kidnappings, which typically involve criminals targeting a foreigner, taking them hostage and driving from ATM to ATM forcing them to withdraw money.